dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

   - **User Notification**: In addition to the notification email that Exchange sends, Intune sends an email that contains steps to unblock the device.
 You can edit the default message to customize it to your needs.
 In the event that the user’s device is blocked before they receive the Intune notification email that contains remediation instructions (this email is delivered to the user’s Exchange mailbox), they can use an unblocked device or another method to access Exchange and view the message.

         This is especially true when the **Default Rule** is set to block or quarantine.
-In this case, the user has to go to their app store, download the Microsoft Company Portal app and enroll their device.
+In this case, the user has to go to their app store, download the Microsoft Company Portal app, and enroll their device.
 This is applicable to iOS, Windows, and Samsung KNOX devices.
 For devices that don't run Samsung KNOX, you need to send the quarantine email to an alternate email account.
 The user has to copy the email to their blocked device to complete the enrollment and compliance process.
   > [!NOTE]
-  > In order for Exchange to be able to send the notification email, you must specify the account that should be used to send the notification email.
+  > In order for Exchange to be able to send the notification email, you must specify the account that is used to send the notification email.
   >
   > For details, see [Configure Exchange on-premises connector for on-premises or hosted Exchange](intune-on-premises-exchange-connector.md).